-The first labs reopened the week of June 8.
-All researchers underwent Be Warrior Safe training prior to their return and are required to complete a daily screener before visiting the lab.
-And a care package containing two reusable masks, hand sanitizer, and a handful of gloves was given out to any student who wanted one to aid in compliance with the new guidelines.
+The first labs reopened the week of June 8, a week after Gov. Gretchen Whitmer’s executive order on June 1, which allowed some businesses to resume but stated that work that is able to be done remotely must continue to do so.
+Lab work is an example of work that must be done on-site.
+All researchers who returned to campus underwent Be Warrior Safe training prior to their return and are required to complete a daily screener before visiting the lab.
+In addition, a care package containing two reusable masks, hand sanitizer, and a handful of gloves was given out to any student who wanted one to aid in compliance with the new guidelines.

 Pile said that with only two graduate students in her lab, which studies chromatin structure and gene expression, there was no need to develop a staggered work schedule.
 “We make sure to space out across the lab to keep distance between each other, but it’s still great to see each other in person!”